-The principal farming areas for our Breeder Operations are at Tamworth and Gunnedah in Northern New South Wales, the Barossa region in South Australia, throughout Victoria, the Riverina and South of Perth.
+The principal farming areas for our Breeder Operations are in the Riverina and Tamworth regions of New South Wales, the Barossa region in South Australia, South East Queensland and north-east and south of Perth.

 The key to success in rearing breeder chicks ("breeders") lies in a systematic and efficient management program, which commences with the breeder chicks being placed in a clean and sanitised poultry house.

 During the life of a breeder critical management areas including feeding, temperature, bodyweight control, ventilation, lighting controls and health will greatly enhance the performance and overall welfare of the breeders.